-- a) Uncheck the Automatically detect operating system based on install media check box, choose Linux as the OS type, choose supported Red Hat Enterprise Linux version, and click Forward. - Step 4 Choose the RAM and CPU settings and click Forward. - Step 5 Check the Enable storage for this virtual machine check box and choose the storage settings. - a) Click the Select managed or other existing storage radio button. - h) Click Browse - c) From the Storage Pools navigation pane on the left, click disk FileSystem Directory. - d) Click New Volume. - A Create storage volume window appears. - e) Enter a name for the storage volume.
+- Step 2 Click Local install media (ISO media or CDROM), and then click Forward. - Step 3 Click the Use ISO image radio button, click Browse, and select the ISO image from your local system. - a) Uncheck the Automatically detect operating system based on install media check box, choose Linux as the OS type, choose supported Red Hat Enterprise Linux version, and click Forward. - Step 4 Choose the RAM and CPU settings and click Forward. - Step 5 Check the Enable storage for this virtual machine check box and choose the storage settings. - a) Click the Select managed or other existing storage radio button. - b) Click Browse. - c) From the Storage Pools navigation pane on the left, click disk FileSystem Directory. - d) Click New Volume.

+A Create storage volume window appears.

+- e) Enter a name for the storage volume.

 - f) Choose raw from the Format drop-down list.

 - g) Enter the Maximum Capacity.

 - h) Click Finish.

 - i) Choose the volume that you created and click Choose Volume.

-- j) Click Forward.
+j) Click Forward.